 Major players in the maritime industry are developing autonomous ships.
 Because of the exponential growth of today’s technology, these vessels will sail in the not-too-distant future.

 We already have autonomous cars and remote-controlled planes.
 The shipping industry will soon be disrupted.

 We’ve come a long way from wooden ships to what we have today.
 The future is getting interesting for those who are prepared.

-Shipping in the years 2030 will be about artificial intelligence, internet of things, nano-technology and autonomous navigation.
+Shipping in the year 2030 will be about artificial intelligence, the Internet of Things, nano-technology, and autonomous navigation.

 Why Replace the Human Element?